Last Updated on by

 |Common Rank List||111275||350||74|

-Joint Entrance Examination (JEE) Main is a national level exam, which will be conducted by the Central Board of Secondary Education (CBSE) for admission in various engineering colleges and courses all over the country.
-JEE Main 2019 has been started from April 7 – 12, 2019 in online mode.
-The admission committee will announce the result for April session on 28 April, 2019 tentatively.
+Joint Entrance Examination (JEE) Main is a national level exam, which is conducted by the National Testing Agency (NTA) for admission in various engineering colleges and courses all over the country.
+JEE Main 2020 January session were conducted from January 6 to 11, 2020 in online mode.
+The admission committee will announce the result for April session on 30 April, 2020 tentatively.
 In this article, we provide you with all the details related to JEE Main Cut off by doing a thorough analysis of the last 5 years cut off.

 Given below is the JEE Main Cut Off Trend for last four years:

 JEE Main 2020 Cut Off